SFDO-Tooling/CumulusCI/docs/get-started.md

     page](https://www.python.org/downloads/windows/).

 2. Download the latest Python 3.9 release.
-Most users select the
-    \"Windows Installer (64-bit)\" link, but it depends on your particular computer setup.
+Most users select the "Windows Installer (64-bit)" link, but it depends on your particular computer setup.

 3. Install using the installation wizard.

     -   Select **Add Python \<version\> to PATH**.
-    -   Click \"Install Now\".
+    -   Click "Install Now".

     ![image](images/windows_python.png)

-4. On the screen entitled \"Setup was successful,\" click the \"Disable path length limit\" button (if it's present).
+4. On the screen entitled "Setup was successful," click the "Disable path length limit" button (if it's present).

     ![image](images/windows_python_success.png)